 Now, Casa Maricruz works with a true erudite of the craft to redesign the pieces to produce the perfect blend of tradition and innovation, using the same levels of care and detail to adapt to the modern table.
 Our artisan’s workshop, known for recreating the original design and quality that would’ve been enjoyed by the guests of the Sultan of Granada, are now experimenting with the newest technologies to pave a new future for the industry.
 We have created new colors and, for the first time in the history of these ceramics, we’ve replaced the shiny glaze with a modern matte look.
 Casa Maricruz creates objects charged with the meaning and depth of a long-lasting tradition and with a forward-looking vigor that hopes to define a new era.

 Mallorca needs no introduction: its beautiful landscapes of sea, sand, and rock have been the setting to many dramatic scenes along with history.
-Now, its local population defies expectations by continuing to be culturally innovative and making the island a hub of artisan creation – using its privileged position as a global touristic destination to promote the values of high-quality methods inspired by its rich mix of Mediterranean influences.
+Now, its local population defies expectations by continuing to be culturally innovative and making the island a hub of artisan creation – using its privileged position as a global touristic destination to promote the values of high-quality methods inspired by its rich mix of Mediterranean influences and traditions.

 This collection is handmade with the all-impressive technique of glass blowing.
 Using 100% recycled glass and natural mineral colorings, our artisans are proudly keeping alive a craft that dates back to the Roman occupation of the island.